Governance Structure

 The FSB recommended the creation of the Regulatory Oversight Committee (ROC) to the G20, which subsequently endorsed the creation of the ROC to uphold the governance principles of the Global LEI System.

-In June 2014, the FSB established the Global Legal Entity Identifier Foundation (GLEIF).
+In June 2014, the FSB established GLEIF.

-Public authorities rely on the LEI to evaluate risk, take corrective steps and, if required, minimize market abuse and improve the accuracy of financial data.
+Public authorities rely on the LEI to evaluate risk, take corrective steps, and, if required, minimize market abuse and improve the accuracy of financial data.